Top Bar

 Bethann Pirie, Principal - Lamoille Union High School

 It is an honor to serve the Lamoille North school community.
-Prior to transitioning into the Interim Principal role, I was the Dean of Students at Lamoille Union High School.
+Prior to transitioning into the Principal role, I was the Interim Principal and the Dean of Students at Lamoille Union High School.
 I hold a Master's Degree in Education and an Advanced Certificate with Administrative Endorsement.
 I also have eight years experience as a classroom teacher at Hyde Park Elementary School.
 During my time at Hyde Park, I served on the school’s leadership team, acted as the athletic coordinator, and helped establish and facilitate a community connections committee.
 Through my involvement working with our community, I have come to recognize the value of effective partnerships and the impact these relationships can have on teaching and learning.
 Words alone cannot depict the true passion that I have for engaging and building effective partnerships within our school community.
 I believe that, together, our practices are paramount to the future of each student we serve and I feel honored to contribute to Lamoille North’s programs and services.

-Denise Maurice, Principal - Lamoille Union Middle School
+Christopher Hennessey, Principal - Lamoille Union Middle School

-Bethany Turnbaugh, Assistant Principal - Lamoille Union High School
+Ashley Creighton, Assistant Principal - Lamoille Union High School

 Krystal Granzow, Assistant Principal - Lamoille Union Middle School